 Captain Scott grew irritated by their relentless efforts to stuff their beaks into everything the British expedition was up to.

-"Meares and Dimitri exercised the dog-teams out upon the larger floes when we were held up for any length of time.
+“Meares and Dimitri exercised the dog-teams out upon the larger floes when we were held up for any length of time.
 One day a team was tethered by the side of the ship, and a penguin sighted them and hurried from afar off.
 The dogs became frantic with excitement as he neared them: he supposed it was a greeting, and the louder they barked and the more they strained at their ropes, the faster he bustled to meet them.
-He was extremely angry with a man who went and saved him from a ver sudden end, clinging to his trousers with his beak, and furiously beating his shins with his flippers."
+He was extremely angry with a man who went and saved him from a very sudden end, clinging to his trousers with his beak, and furiously beating his shins with his flippers.”

 Ever since reading this work, we’ve remained in adoration of the penguin species as a whole.
 They’re particularly bizarre, waddling about the place in a self-absorbed manner.

 Over 100 years after the British expedition, it emerged the troop was horrified by the deranged sex lives of the beasts, leaving them to cover this side of their behaviour up.
+The documents were eventually rediscovered by the Natural History Museum.

 As unpleasant a revelation it may seem, for all their cute and comical behaviour we must remember they’re wild animals.